OmneBonum/dsu/_posts/2020-07-15-Not-e-Democracy.md

 Worse, if I am very passionate about the issue, why was I, essentially, barred from involvement because of some 'random' process of selection?

 This is why we need the DSUL.
 The forum that decides whether or not such a system of issue-focused, citizen-based committees should exist, and what form it should take, that forum must be all-inclusive, and decisions must be reached through an open and democratic process.
-Who are we, here at the DSUp Project, to get out a long rope and start corralling people into groups and telling them what issue they have to decide?
+Who are we, here at the DSUp Project, to get out a long rope and start herding people into groups and telling them what issue they have to decide?
 Its not our place.
 It's up to you guys.

 ### Consensus democracy

 Consensus can mean different things to different people.
 It can mean, "We keep discussing the issue until absolutely everyone agrees on what to do about it," or it can mean, "Not absolutely everyone, but the vast majority of people have to agree before we proceed," or some variation on that theme.

 Consensus if often put forth as a goal to aspire towards, an ideal to be realized.
-We here at the DSUp Project do not share this goal, do not embrace this ideal.
+We here at the DSUp Project do not share this goal, and we do not embrace this ideal.

 Have you ever participated in a process where the goal of consensus was imposed on a diverse group of people who had to make a decision?
 It is a tedious, unsatisfying experience.
 It isn't a process of convincing the minority of the value of the argument being made by the majority.
 It's process of wearing the minority down to a shiny nub, until they lose the will to fight and just say, "Whatever, okay, yes."
 Its a process that promotes self-righteous bullying and quashes individuality.

 That said, any group at any tier in your DSUL could decide "We aren't going to vote on anything unless every single one of us agrees."
 We can't stop you from doing that, and we wouldn't want to.
-But we are not going to recommend it as an aspirational goal.
+But we are not going to recommend it as an aspirational goal, either.

 A variation on this would be to decide, say, that your DSUL will vote to enact no law unless 60% of the membership approves.
 Or 80% or 90% or what have you.
-The Senate often uses a rule like this in some cases (the so-called supermajority).
+The US Senate often uses a rule like this in some cases (the so-called supermajority).
 Again, if that's what you want to do in your group, go right ahead.

 But the problem with a supermajority is, while it might keep people honest most of the time, it has to be voted in by a simple majority, and the rule can be voted out by a simple majority.
 The same is true of consensus.
 The goal of striving for consensus has to be shared by a simple majority before the process even gets started.
 As soon as a simple majority changes its mind on that goal, it disappears.